matsengrp/tex-template/misc/writing_with_erick.md

 * Don't ask questions in your response (if there is uncertainty in something, just go with your best guess of what it is).
 * If the reviewer says something is unclear, then readers will likely find it unclear as well, so best to rewrite.
 * Paper citations in reviews are great.
-* Generally speaking, don't compliment the reviewers, unless they suggest someting really great.
+* Generally speaking, don't compliment the reviewers, unless they suggest something really great.

 [Ten simple rules for writing a response to reviewers](http://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1005730) by Bill Noble.